Establishing Fair Revenue

 Bills the League Is Watching

-HB 1081, Concerning state general obligation bonds and related accounts.
+HB 1081/SB 5084, Concerning state general obligation bonds and related accounts.
 This bill sets the bonding authority for the biennium and will be modified once the capital budgets have been approved.
 HB 1081 passed the House Capital Budget Committee on March 31 and is now in the House Rules Committee.
 SB 5084 passed the Senate Ways and Means Committee on March 27 and is now in the Senate Rules Committee.

 Bills the League Opposes